 Before the Revolutionary War's Battle of Cowpens, the colonists were in danger of losing the South to the British — but one man's military genius turned the tide of the war.

-Taking place on Jan.
-17, 1781, the Battle of Cowpens marked a turning point in the American Revolutionary War in the South, boosting morale and offering colonists new courage in the final days of the fight for independence.
+Taking place on January 17, 1781, the Battle of Cowpens marked a turning point in the American Revolutionary War in the South, boosting morale and offering colonists new courage in what would be the final days of the fight for independence.

 It came not a moment too soon — the colonists were on the verge of losing the Carolinas forever when the stunning victory turned the tide.
 Their triumph was due in large part to the creative and unconventional tactics of American Brigadier General Daniel Morgan, whose feigned route and double envelopment went down as some of the cleverest ruses in military history.

-Before The Battle Of Cowpens, The American South Hovered On The Verge Of Defeat
+The American South Hovers On The Verge Of Defeat

 Prior to 1781, the Carolinas had been the site of a series of military disasters for the colonists.
 The previous year, the Americans had lost the Siege of Charleston.
 The six-week-long conflict concluded with the surrender of 3,371 men to the British.
 It effectively put an end to the American army in the South.